stadium-software/spinners/README.md

 ![](images/Contained-Spinner-Result.gif)

 ### Spinner Types
-1. Add "spinner-type-1" to the Spinner *Container* classes property to select a specific spinner (append number from 1 to 83)
+1. Add "spinner-type-1" to the "SpinnerContainer" classes property to select a specific spinner (append number from 1 to 83)
-2. Add "spinner-type-random" to the Spinner *Container* classes property to let the script select a random spinner
+2. Add "spinner-type-random" to the "SpinnerContainer" classes property to let the script select a random spinner
-3. Add "spinner-type-custom" to the Spinner *Container* classes property to define your own spinner from an animated background image (see below)
+3. Add "spinner-type-custom" to the "SpinnerContainer" classes property and the CSS below to your stylesheet to define your own spinner from an animated background image (see below)

-**Custom Spinner Selection**

-1. Find a spinner here https://icones.js.org/collection/svg-spinners
-2. Set the color (e.g. #ffffff)
-3. Copy the Data URL option
-4. Paste the value into the "url" property in the css below
-5. Add the CSS below to the stylesheet of your application

 **Example Custom Spinner CSS**
 ```css